margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for memories at Camp Tabor of reading on the bunk beds during HOP
 * Grateful for memories of being a summer camp counselor with a music camp for little kids
 * Grateful for memories of reading about the Underground Railroad, Harriet Tubman, and John Brown, an abolitionist in West Virginia
+* Grateful for the memorial for enslaved laborers
+* Grateful to articulate thoughts and experiences
+* Grateful for experiences with the Salvation Army
+* Grateful for the people working in the shopping mall
+* Grateful for the exchanges of money day in and day out

 ----------